paritytech/polkadot/roadmap/implementors-guide/src/runtime/validity.md

   - A candidate
   - The session that the candidate has appeared in.
   - Backing for that candidate
   - The validation code necessary for validation of the candidate.
-[TODO: optimize by excluding in case where code appears in `Paras::CurrentCode` of this fork of relay-chain]
+    > TODO: optimize by excluding in case where code appears in `Paras::CurrentCode` of this fork of relay-chain
   - Secondary checks already done on that candidate, containing one or more disputes by validators.
 None of the disputes are required to have appeared on other chains.
-[TODO: validator-dispute could be instead replaced by a fisherman w/ bond]
+    > TODO: validator-dispute could be instead replaced by a fisherman w/ bond

 When beginning a remote dispute, at least one escalation by a validator is required, but this validator may be malicious and desires to be slashed.
 There is no guarantee that the para is registered on this fork of the relay chain or that the para was considered available on any fork of the relay chain.

 So the first step is to have the remote dispute proceed through an availability process similar to the one in [the Inclusion Module](#The-Inclusion-Module), but without worrying about core assignments or compactness in bitfields.

-We assume that remote disputes are with respect to the same validator set as on the current fork, as BABE and GRANDPA assure that forks are never long enough to diverge in validator set [TODO: this is at least directionally correct. handling disputes on other validator sets seems useless anyway as they wouldn't be bonded.]
+We assume that remote disputes are with respect to the same validator set as on the current fork, as BABE and GRANDPA assure that forks are never long enough to diverge in validator set.
+> TODO: this is at least directionally correct. handling disputes on other validator sets seems useless anyway as they wouldn't be bonded.

 As with local disputes, the validators of the session the candidate was included on another chain are responsible for resolving the dispute and determining availability of the candidate.

 If the candidate was not made available on another fork of the relay chain, the availability process will time out and the disputing validator will be slashed on this fork.
 The escalation used by the validator(s) can be replayed onto other forks to lead the wrongly-escalating validator(s) to be slashed on all other forks as well.
-We assume that the adversary cannot censor validators from seeing any particular forks indefinitely [TODO: set the availability timeout for this accordingly - unlike in the inclusion pipeline we are slashing for unavailability here!]
+We assume that the adversary cannot censor validators from seeing any particular forks indefinitely

+> TODO: set the availability timeout for this accordingly - unlike in the inclusion pipeline we are slashing for unavailability here!

 If the availability process passes, the remote dispute is ready to be included on this chain.
 As with the local dispute, validators self-select based on a VRF.
 Given that a remote dispute is likely to be replayed across multiple forks, it is important to choose a VRF in a way that all forks processing the remote dispute will have the same one.
 Choosing the VRF is important as it should not allow an adversary to have control over who will be selected as a secondary approval checker.